L. K. Samuels: Rampart Institute and Future of Freedom Conference

 In the late 1970s, Samuels supported the founding of Rampart Institute.
-In 1980 Rampart Institute became a 503(c)(3) non-profit educational foundation, and Samuels became its president.
-Robert LeFevre, founder of Rampart College and Harry Hoiles, owner of the Santa Ana Register, were on its board of directors.
-Samuels was editor of its quarterly journal Rampart Individualist, and he was the managing editor of the bi-monthly New Rampart.
+When it became a 501(c)(3) non-profit educational foundation in 1980, he served as its president.
+Robert LeFevre and Harry Hoiles, owner of the Santa Ana Register, served on its board of directors.
+Samuels edited its quarterly journal Rampart Individualist and served as managing editor of the bi-monthly New Rampart.

-Samuels co-managed and later managed The Future of Freedom Conference series for five years (1980–85) in Southern California.
-The libertarian conference series included Professor Murray Rothbard, Robert LeFevre, Karl Hess, Professor John Hospers, Irwin Schiff, Professor David D. Friedman, Professor Thomas Szasz, Robert Anton Wilson, Timothy Leary, Professor Arthur Laffer, Ray Bradbury, Dr. Demento, Assemblyman Dennis Brown, and others.
+From 1980 to 1985, Samuels co-managed and later managed The Future of Freedom Conference series in Southern California.
+Participants included Murray Rothbard, Karl Hess, Thomas Szasz, Timothy Leary, Ray Bradbury, Arthur Laffer, Robert Anton Wilson, and David D. Friedman, among others.